abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

 ## Lab Validation

-After completing the task, hit the **Validate** button under Validation tab integrated within your lab guide.
+After completing the task, hit the **Validate** button under the Validation tab integrated within your lab guide.
 If you receive a success message, you can proceed to the next task, if not, carefully read the error message and retry the step, following the instructions in the lab guide.

   ![](.././media/arc76.png)

-  If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com
+  If you need any assistance, please contact us at `cloudlabs-support@spektrasystems.com`

 ## Let's Get Started with Azure Portal